 But the highlight of the trip was being able to go inside Jane Goodwin Austin’s Concord home.
 I had verified the dates she lived there earlier in the day in the library archives, so we decided to drive by.
 We were disappointed when no one answered the doorbell, but as it turned out, the owner was in the backyard and very graciously agreed to give us a tour.
 Although you can’t see it in this picture, Austin had carved her name into the window.

 I could go on, but this post is already too long!
-It was an inspirational and fruitful trip, and I feel very fortunate to have had the chance to go.
+It was an inspirational and fruitful trip, and I feel very fortunate.